George Downing Clarke

-George Downing Clarke (1859 – 17 August 1930) was a British-born stage and film actor who emigrated to the United States where he where he acted in Broadway theatrical productions and later appeared in films in a decade-long career during the silent era.
+George Downing Clarke (1859 – 17 August 1930) was a British-born stage and film actor who emigrated to the United States where he acted in Broadway theatrical productions and later appeared in films in a decade-long career during the silent era.

 After success as a theatrical actor in England, Clarke arrived in New York in 1892 where he worked as a stage actor and manager, and later as a theatre manager, most often associated with the theatrical entrepreneurs Charles Frohman and David Belasco.
 In 1915 he began to act in films, initially in a series of Lubin Manufacturing Company productions.
 During his screen career from 1915 to 1925 Clarke appeared in more than forty films, working with various production companies.
 After 1918 his screen roles were credited as 'Downing Clarke'.

 Biography

 Early years

 George Downing Clarke was born in 1859 at Edgbaston, a suburb of Birmingham in the West Midlands of England, the son of Richard Clarke and Sarah (née Baldwin).
 He was a descendant of Sir George Downing (hence his middle name).

 By 1871 the Clarke family was living at Coleshill in Warwickshire, 11 mi east of Birmingham.
 George was educated at Leamington College, near Warwick.
 His father died in June 1876 at Castle Bromwich in the West Midlands.